top of page

 How long does a U.S. cancer second opinion typically take?

-For independent U.S. second opinions facilitated through coordination services, most cases are completed within 5–10 business days after complete records are received and matched with an appropriate specialist.
+For collaborative second opinions facilitated through coordination services, most cases are completed within 5–10 business days after medical records are organized, a case summary is prepared, and the case is confirmed for review by an appropriate U.S.-licensed oncology specialist.

-Institutional second opinion programs may take longer, depending on intake volume and internal review processes.
+Institutional second opinion programs at major cancer centers may take longer, depending on hospital intake procedures, scheduling availability, and internal review processes.

 Contact Medebound HEALTH today.
 Let's find the right expert for YOUR case—and make world-class cancer care actually accessible.